Introduction to Using PxPlus

 Event

-In GUI programming, an event is the reporting of an action generated by the user (or the GUI operating system itself) to which a program might respond.
-Examples of events include a mouse click, keystroke, focus change.
+In graphical user interface programming, an event is the reporting of an action generated by the user (or the graphical user interface operating system itself) to which a program might respond.
+Examples of events include a mouse click, keystroke or a focus change.

 See Event-Driven Methodology.